damianhakert/damianhakert.github.io/source/_posts/2016-02-23-being-gitlab-newbie.markdown

 ## New notions & differences

-When you start exploring GitLab, you quickly discover new differences to what you're used to on Github.
+When you start exploring GitLab, you quickly discover differences to what you're used to on Github.

+### Merge requests
+The term "pull request" was always a bit confusing to me.
+But everything falls into place, after you read [this post](https://about.gitlab.com/2016/01/27/comparing-terms-gitlab-github-bitbucket/), and follow (the discussion on HN)[https://news.ycombinator.com/item?id=11095652].

 ### Continuos integration (CI)
 If you were too greedy(to pay for separate CI service) or too lazy(to configure Github-CI integration), then you're lucky.
 GitLab has its own built-in CI server.